ANCIENT JAPAN

 In 1603 Ieyasu was made shogun and in 1615 his forces captured Osaka castle, Hideyori's stronghold.
 Hideyori killed himself.

-Japan was now united under a strong central government and the Tokugawa family ruled as shoguns until 1868.
+Japan was now united under a strong central government and the Tokugawa family ruled as shoguns until 1868. - The Tokugawa period

 During the Tokugawa period Japanese society was strictly divided.
 At the top were the daimyo, feudal landowners.
 Below them were the samurai, hereditary warriors.
 Below them came the farmers, the craftsmen then the merchants.
 (The merchants were at the bottom because they did not make anything.
 However in reality many merchants became very rich).